Termite Inspection Cost: 2026 Pricing Guide

 After signs of termites appear

 If you notice mud tubes, damaged wood, swarmers, or frass, schedule an inspection immediately rather than waiting for your next annual visit.
+Our guide on when to call an exterminator covers why prompt action matters for termites.
 Early detection can mean the difference between a $250 spot treatment and a $3,000 whole-home treatment.
 For a full list of warning signs, see our signs of termites resource.

 What Happens If Termites Are Found